UniversalCEFR/universalcefr-data-directory/README.md

  - Russian (ru)
  - Welsh (cy)

-To enable open research in both automated readability and language proficiency assessment, UniversalCEFR comprises curated from educational and learner-oriented resources, standardized into a unified data format to support consistent processing, analysis, and modeling across tasks and languages.

 ## UniversalCEFR Data Format / Schema
 To ensure interoperability, transformation, and machine readability, adopted **standardised JSON format** for each CEFR-labeled text.
 These fields include the source dataset, language, granularity (document, paragraph, sentence, discourse), production category (learner or reference), and license.